 Those who oppose wind power must accept some of the responsibility for the

-millions of people killed each year by pollution from the burning of coal and the billions of people whose lives will be harmed in the future by climate change.
+millions of people killed each year by pollution from the burning of coal and other fossil fuels and for the billions of people whose lives will be harmed in the future by climate change.

-On top of that there are the thousands of species that will be forced into extinction by climate change, the coral reefs that will be lost to our warming oceans, and the damage due to ocean acidification.
+On top of that there are the thousands of species that will be forced into extinction by climate change, the coral reefs that will be lost due to our warming oceans, and the damage caused by ocean acidification.